matrix-io/matrix-documentation/docs/matrix-os/examples/app-create.md

 $ vi app.js
 ```

-Enter this for the app code.
+Enter this to `app.js`.
 It will flash the LED green for 5 seconds.
 ```js
 matrix.led('green').render();